Best 35×12.50R20 Tires for Tundra [2026]

 What People Say

 Owners tend to appreciate the smooth ride and quieter highway behavior compared with more aggressive tires, while still getting dependable grip on dirt and gravel.
-People also mention the tread depth and construction feel substantial for hauling and mixed driving.
+A few drivers note it is not aimed at severe winter conditions.

 Overall Sentiment: Positive